 No Medical Exam Life Insurance Policies

 If you’ve been declined life insurance because of your health or any pre-existing conditions that you have, don’t assume that you can’t get life insurance protection for your family.
-There are still plenty of affordable options for you and your family.
-One of the best options is to purchase a no medical exam life insurance policy, but there are a few advantages and disadvantages that you should be aware of when you’re shopping for the perfect insurance policy to fit your needs.
+There are still plenty of affordable plans for you and your family.
+A sure bet, low risk option is researching whether a plan with no medical exams is right for you, be aware though that there are some drawbacks with those type of policies.

 The obvious advantage is that anyone can purchase a no medical exam plan and be approved for coverage, regardless of how poor their health is or any pre-existing conditions.
 There is no medical exam, and most companies won’t ask any questions about your health before they accept you for life insurance.
 Everyone deserves to give their family life insurance protection and have peace of mind, regardless of their health.

 Another significant advantage of these no exam plans is how quickly that you can get life insurance coverage for your family.
 With a traditional life insurance policy that requires a medical exam, it could take up to a month to get a life insurance plan.
 With a no medical exam, you can get life insurance protection in a matter of days, with some companies it could be a couple hours.
-If you’re looking to get life insurance as quickly as possible, these are the best option for you.
+If you’re looking to be covered as soon as you can, these are the best option for you.

 Calculating Your Life Insurance Needs

 Aside from having life insurance, it’s vital that you get enough life insurance coverage for your family.
-Not having enough life insurance is one of the worst mistakes that you could ever make for family.
-It would leave your loved ones with a massive amount of leftover debts and no life insurance money to pay for all of those bills.
+Buying too little in face value would burden your family.
+It would leave the estate with a massive amount of leftover debts and no life insurance money to pay for all of those bills.
 Before you apply for life insurance, you’ll need to calculate what your life insurance needs are and how much protection you should purchase.
-There are several different factors that go into determining how much life insurance your family is going to need.
+Plenty of factors go into determining how well you want to protect your family.

-The first number that you should calculate is all of your debts and final expenses that you would leave behind to your loved ones.
+The first number that you should calculate is all of your debts and final expenses that you would leave behind.
 One of the biggest expenses that you would leave behind is your mortgage, which can put a serious strain on your loved one’s budget.
-You should add up all of your debts which will include your mortgage, student loans, car payments, and much more.
+You should total up all debts which will include your mortgage, student loans, car payments, and much more.
 All of those are going to be the responsibility of your family members if something tragic were to happen to you.

 Life Insurance, What You Need To Know

-Life insurance is one of the most important purchases that you’ll ever make for your loved ones, but we know that finding the perfect plan can be a long and frustrating process.
-There are dozens of different factors that the insurance company is going to look at when you’re going through the application process.
-The medical exam will give the company an overall picture of your health.
-As you can see above, the medical exam is going to look at every aspect of your health, which is going to play a major role on your life insurance policy and how much you pay in premiums.
+We know that finding the perfect plan can be a long and frustrating process, but stay diligent in your search for purchasing life insurance.
+With plenty of different factors that the insurance company is going to look at when you’re going through the application process, the medical exam will give the company an overall picture of your health.
+As you can see above, the medical exam is going to look at every aspect of your health, which is large piece of the puzzle in your life insurance policy and how much you pay in premiums.